 NOTE: All fellowship activities will take place virtually due to COVID until further notice.

 - Fellows must make a 24-month commitment to participate in the fellowship from July 1 of Year 1 through June 30 of Year 2.

 - Fellows must work in the United States during the fellowship, but are not required to attend fellowship components in-person.
 All fellowship courses and seminars will be offered with a virtual option.

 - With approval from their practice, fellows are expected to dedicate roughly 25% of their time (approximately 10 hours per week) to the fellowship.

 - In addition to the coursework, fellows must participate in a regular seminar series (e.g. 1-2x/per month) and meet periodically with their assigned mentors.

-- Fellows must also attend a meeting of all HRSA grantees in the fall of Year 2 (format may be virtual or in-person).
+- Fellows must also attend a meeting of all HRSA grantees in August of Year 2 (format may be virtual or in-person).